davidchesnut/sp-dev-docs/docs/add-ins/context-token-oauth-flow-for-sharepoint-add-ins.md

   - The farm must be configured to share the trust relationship that Office 365 has with ACS.
 This is easily done with Windows PowerShell scripts.
 For details, see  [Use an Office 365 SharePoint site to authorize provider-hosted add-ins on an on-premises SharePoint site](use-an-office-365-sharepoint-site-to-authorize-provider-hosted-add-ins-on-an-on-.md).

 - Regardless of whether the add-in is installed to SharePoint Online or to an on-premise SharePoint farm, the  **SharePoint Add-in must be registered with ACS**.
-For details about how this can be done, see [Register SharePoint Add-ins 2013](register-sharepoint-add-ins-2013.md).
+For details about how this can be done, see [Register SharePoint Add-ins](register-sharepoint-add-ins.md).
 Among other things, the add-in provides ACS with its client ID and client secret as part of the registration.